 A detox diet is NOT a “cleanse”.
 Robin will guide you through a detox diet customized to meet your calorie and protein needs.
 This is not a juice only diet, and in fact, includes many fruits, vegetables, grains, and legumes.
 You will not feel hungry or weak on this diet if you follow the guidelines given.
 Other symptoms such as headache and fatigue may occur at the beginning as the toxins are leaving the body.
 Detox diets, also known as elimination diets, can be used to determine food allergies or sensitivities.
 By eliminating food groups, then slowly putting them back into the diet, it will be easily noted which foods cause negative reactions in the body.

 How a detox diet works

 Detox diets typically run 7 days to 28 days (one month) in length.
 You will start by gradually eliminating foods in your diet, while continuing to consume high-antioxidant and nutrient-rich fruits and vegetables.
+Olive leaf extract is know to hlep promote brain function and cardiovascular health.
 Although these diets are not directly intended for weight loss, they may allow fluid and actual weight to be lost due to their strict nature.
 Detox diets may be a good jump start to kick off your healthy lifestyle change.